Reference

 - Operators are declared via

-constructs the tuple form. - Fragments can be composed with
+declare(name, narg)which produces a class-like fragment whose__call__constructs the tuple form. - Fragments can be composed with

-to create a combined language.
+|to create a combined language.

 LogicFragment